Last updated: Aug 2022

 - 2018: In 2018 I went back into being independent - aside from small projects here and there on civic tech and environmental policy, one of the main things I did in 2018 was to lecture part time in Monash University on the course of Global Digital Media: International and Transnational Communication in their Master's course.
 I liked teaching but part time lecturing work is actually rather precarious (low pay work and benefits that do not reflect the amount of work) and I didn't want to do it for the long term.
 So I decided not to.

-- 2019 - present - In 2019 I started to work on digital rights in earnest, while doing some other small projects to pay the bills.
+- 2019-2021: In 2019 I started to work on digital rights in earnest, while doing some other small projects to pay the bills.
 I conducted a research project under SHAPE-SEA, studying the digital rights movement in Southeast Asia.
 Within the project I built a conceptual framework of what digital rights is, and looked at the challenges faced by the movement, plus recommendations from digital rights activists on how to improve the movement.
 Towards the end of 2019 and in 2020, I worked with EngageMedia to produce some research on AI and Southeast Asia.
-I also got the International Research and Collaboration Award on Histories of AI from University of Cambridge, which partially funds a research project on the topic.
+I also got the International Research and Collaboration Award on Histories of AI from University of Cambridge.

 You can find the specific research projects in the Projects section.